TWENTIETH SINKANKAS SYMPOSIUM

 Dr. Laichen Sun – Background, Context, and Artifacts: Burmese Jadeite Pieces in China (circa 1580s – 1911)

-Dr. Tao Tsu – Burmese Pearls
+Dr. Tao Hsu – Burmese Pearls

 Stuart Robertson – Market Report of Burmese Gems